-When summer gives you heaps of fresh fruits and vegetables, freeze them and enjoy throughout the year.
+When summer gives you heaps of fresh fruits and vegetables, freeze them to enjoy throughout the year.
 It’s easy!
+Just follow these tips to preserve summer’s bounty for months to come.

 - Freeze fruits and veggies when they’re at their peak of freshness.